 We have part of our new bamboo wood floors and I love them.
 I cannot recommend bamboo more.
 It is the first wood flooring that the dogs have not been able to scratch up!
 And we’ve had solid oak and engineer solid wood floors in the past.

 If you have a puppy or rescue dog, you most likely experienced a potty accident at least once.
-Wipe up potty accidents immediately with an enzymatic cleaner.
+Wipe up potty accidents immediately with an enzymatic cleaner such as Natures Miracle.
 We could not have survived fostering two puppies at the same time, without our Little Green Machine.
 We used it several times a day!

 Recommended Reading: Quick and Easy Steps to To Potty Training